karan-pathak/guides/source/models/relationships.md

 comment.save();
 ```

 In the above snippet, we have referenced `myBlogPost` while creating the record.
-This will let ember know that the newly created comment belongs to `myBlogPost`.
+This will let Ember know that the newly created comment belongs to `myBlogPost`.
 This will create a new `comment` record and save it to the server.
 Ember Data will also update `myBlogPost` to include our newly created comment in its `comments` relationship.

 The second way of doing the same thing is to link the two records together by updating the blogPost's `hasMany` relationship as shown below: